csmerrell/eligibility-browser/README.md

 npm run dev
 ```

+### Recommended vscode extensions for navigating the code:
+- Vue Language Features (Volar)
+- Typescript Vue Pluging (Volar)

+**Note** You might want to disable `Vetur` (vue 2) if you have it installed.

 ## Code Highlights
-Here are some simple run-downs of the significant portions of the code.
+Here are some simple run-downs of the most significant portions of the code.

 Most of it is in the [src/views/eligibility](src/views/eligibility) directory.